joel-sandman/protobuf/README.md

+# Protobuf

+Used in the thesis "Evaluation of Caching Methodologies for Microservice-Based Architectures in Kubernetes".
+Borrowed from [Lars Larsson](https://github.com/llarsson/protobuf).

+**Original README is found below.**

 # Research version of the Protobuf compiler

 This version's Go output adds a reverse proxy implementation for each service.
 Used in "Towards soft circuit breaking in service meshes via application-agnostic caching".
 Just generate Go output, it'll be there -- no special instructions.